Richard Bourke: Family

 Bourke married Elizabeth, daughter of John Bourke, Receiver-General of the land tax for Middlesex; they had a son, Richard, and three daughters.
 One daughter, Anne Maria, married the Australian administrator and politician Sir Edward Deas Thomson, and was an ancestor of the Barons Altrincham.
 Another daughter, Frances, married Rev. John Jebb, nephew and namesake of a Bishop of Limerick.
+His daughter Mary Jane married Dudley Montague Perceval, the fifth son of Prime Minister Spencer Perceval, an administrator at the Cape of Good Hope during Bourke's tenure as Lieutenant Governor.

+In 1836 Bourke changed the matron of Parramatta Female Factory from Ann Gordon to another.
+There were rumours that Bourke's son was the father of children born to Ann Gordon's daughters.